 Before we dive into the purpose of a Quality Management System, we should probably define what a QMS is.
 In defining what a QMS is, we will likely touch on the purpose of a Quality Management System.

-When quality management folks talk about a Quality Management System (and Lord bless you if you get them started) they are usually referring to on of three ways we think of quality management.
+When quality management folks talk about a Quality Management System (and Lord bless you if you get them started) they are usually referring to one of three ways we think of quality management.

 QMS as a Strategy: